samehamin/StudyPlan/Data Scientist.md

 # Study Plan

-# Math & Statistics and Probabilities, I already covered most of it during my College and CS Master, if you covered it, go directly to Machine learning section
+# Math & Statistics and Probabilities
+### I already covered most of it during my College and CS Master, if you covered it, go directly to Machine learning section

 ## Mathematics for Machine Learning Specialization (Linear Algebra, Calculus, PCA) -- Done through the college
 https://www.coursera.org/specializations/mathematics-machine-learning